Last Updated on April 20, 2022 by Grow with Bovees

 How to Fertilize Indoor Plants?

-This depends on the type of fertilizer you’re using, but here are some general guidelines.
+How much fertilizer to use and how to apply it exactly depends on the type of fertilizer you’re using, but here are some general guidelines.

-Liquid fertilizers are available in several NPK ratios and can be mixed with any other nutrients your soil needs.
+Fertilizers that are liquids are available in several NPK ratios and can be mixed with any other nutrients your soil needs.

 You usually don’t need to use a lot of liquid fertilizer, but a teaspoon or a tablespoon should be enough.